Annamaet Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 With four notable exceptions…

-First, we note the inclusion of canola oil.
-Many applaud canola for its favorable omega-3 content while a vocal minority condemn it as an unhealthy fat.
+First, we find canola oil.
+Many applaud canola for its favorable omega-3 content while some condemn it as an unhealthy fat.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.